 As dedicated Airbnb hosts, it is good to touch base then to see if they were able to sleep well on their first night and if there were any problems.

-Tip: you can only fix a problem you are aware of so getting these initial feedback from guests and acting on it can also help you in the long run to becoming a successful Airbnb host (and get great reviews!)
+Tip: you can only fix a problem you are aware of so getting these initial feedback from guests and acting on it can also help you in the long run to becoming a successful Airbnb host (and get great reviews!).
+Even if everything is well and great, guests will appreciate the fact that you sincerely care about their experience.

 Like what we said at the beginning, Airbnb highly values great customer service that leads to positive guest experiences.
 You can up the level of your service with the following tips and tricks: